-- Easter comes from the pagan holiday, vernal equinox, or Spring Equinox.
+- Easter comes from a pagan holiday that coincided with the vernal equinox in the spring.
 The original celebration occurred in Germany around March 21 each year, and it was to honor Ostara, the pagan goddess of spring, or Eostre.
 That's where "Easter" got its name.

 - The Easter bunny also has pagan roots.
 According to German legend, Ostara saved a frozen bird by turning it into a rabbit.
 This special rabbit could lay eggs, because it once was a bird, hence the Easter bunny.
 This popular Easter animal symbol is first mentioned in 16th century German writings, and candy bunnies and eggs were first introduced in the 1800s.

 All Saints Day